Rumpunzel/rpg-thingy/gear.md

         url: /character
 ---

+Gear [Preparations](Preparations) may have additional properties, abilities (properties which may activated at the cost of quality rating), and/or [traits](traits) (which work as other traits do).

+These properties are only for their corresponding skill [conflicts](conflict), only when the Preparation is used, and only as long as the Preparation has a rating of at least **1.**

+The traits may be invoked in whatever context seems appropriate.

+Gear Preparations may be used with a different [Approach](Approaches) than they were intended for, but will only be treated as half its quality (rounded down) for that purpose.

+Some Preparations may be only specifically be used to attack or defend.
+If they are used to attack or defend but weren't meant to do so, they will only be treated as half its quality (rounded down) for that purpose.

+# Influence Gear

 # Fight Gear

 Assets for Fight conflicts come in two variations: weapons to attack and armor to defend.
 Though some weapons (such as the bow) have a different use they will aid you in Fight conflicts nonetheless.